HackerExperience/specs/game_mechanics/world_map.md

 ## Influence

 Influence is the defining factor of power, or respect, of the game.
 It tells how powerful a hacker *currently* is.

+Any remote action taken by the hacker is translated into influence.
+The attacker gains influence where his access-point (origin) is located, as well as where his gateway (target) is.

 ### Spread

+The spread of influence is analogous to sand falling to the floor and forming a pile.
+When an action that deserves influence is completed, a relative amount of influence will "fall" into the origin and target of the action.
+As it falls, influence is spread to all sides, being greater on the center, and slowly fading away as it goes further.

+The spread speed is done in turns of

+Influence also accumulates on the center, creating a notion of z-axis influence.